 Impax Asset Management

-Prior to joining Impax, Nana worked as the Research and Project Director at the Asian Corporate Governance Association (ACGA).
-At ACGA, Nana published five significant reports relating to corporate governance research in Asia.
-Whilst there, she also presented to the Shanghai and Shenzhen Stock Exchanges and the Shenzhen Asset Management Association.
-Since 2018, Nana has been the Chair of ACGA’s China working group, a role she continues to fill today.
-Upon joining Impax, Nana remains a Specialist Consultant to ACGA.
+Prior to joining Impax in 2022, Nana served as Research and Project Director at the Asian Corporate Governance Association (ACGA).
+During her tenure, she authored and co-authored multiple flagship research reports on corporate governance in Asia and regularly presented to regulators and market participants, including the Shanghai and Shenzhen Stock Exchanges and the Shenzhen Asset Management Association.
+Since 2018, Nana has chaired ACGA’s China Working Group, a role she continues to hold, and she remains a Specialist Consultant to ACGA following her transition to Impax.

-Nana has an MBA from the University of Chicago (Honors), a Master of Finance from the University of Hong Kong (Dean’s List), and a Bachelor of Commerce from the University of New South Wales (Distinction).
-She is a CFA charterholder and has finished the HKICPA Qualification Program.
+Nana holds an MBA (Honors) from the University of Chicago, a Master of Finance from the University of Hong Kong (Dean’s List), and a Bachelor of Commerce from the University of New South Wales (Distinction).
+She is a CFA charterholder and has completed the HKICPA Qualification Programme.

 Lizette McNeill